manroop7/Pixel-calculator/README.md

     Addition, subtraction, multiplication, and division operations
-    Square root and exponential functions & log too . easy to use GUI interface == -_- yes very easy to use  i mean it Error handling for incorrect input
+    Square root and exponential functions & log too . easy to use GUI interface == -_- yes very easy to use  !
+    Error handling for incorrect input